This is how to ensure your career path stays on track

 You can control your attitude, effort, and actions every day.

 When you focus on what you can handle at work, your thoughts will empower you to produce excellent work.
-You’ll be rewarded for that work and reputation that you built.
+You’ll be rewarded for the work and reputation that you built.

 Top performers are persistent, ask intelligent questions, and see challenges as opportunities.
-The best way to move up is to be a top performer every year.
+The best way to advance is to consistently be a top performer each year.

 4. Be lucky by having the right mindset